R0GGER/public-iperf3-servers/docs.md

 ### Find & Test (`findtest.sh`)

-Find & Test is a script that automatically locates the geographically closest server to the client’s location from a list and runs a test against it.
+Find & Test is a script that automatically locates the geographically closest server to the client's location from a list and runs a test against it.

 ```bash
 curl -s https://raw.githubusercontent.com/R0GGER/public-iperf3-servers/main/findtest.sh | bash